-- Roseburg News Review webpage submission Letters 250 word limit
+- Douglas County (Roseburg) News Review webpage submission Letters 250 word limit

 - Bend Bulletin firstname.lastname@example.org Letters 250 word limit, once per 30 days.
-Requires that submissions are original and uniquely submitted to the Bend Bulletion.
-This may take a little reworking of the text to make it unique.
+Requires that submissions are original and uniquely submitted to the Bend Bulletin.
+This does not require a complete rewrite but may take a little reworking of the text to make it unique.

 - Corvallis Gazette Times webpage submission Letters 250 word limit.

 - Albany Democrat Herald webpage submissions Letters 250 word limit.